How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The 76ers go on the road to face the Pistons on Wednesday at 7:00 PM ET.
+The Timberwolves travel to face the 76ers on Wednesday at 7:00 PM ET.

 How to Watch